SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

 groups, and then you could have your command shell run the lister via the internal program code you configured in SCFG.

-Installing into a command shell is described in the subsection "Installing into a command shell".
+Installing into a command shell is described in section 3, "Installation & Setup".

 Background: Running JavaScript scripts in Synchronet
 ----------------------------------------------------